What is the Alcohol Withdrawal Timeline?

 Managing Symptoms in a Detox Center

 Alcohol withdrawal should not be attempted without the professional help of a detox center, as symptoms can pop up and magnify very quickly.
-Even after the physical effects of alcohol withdrawal are under control, protracted withdrawal, or the continuation of emotional symptoms and cravings, can continue without the right level of support and treatment.
+Even after the physical effects of alcohol withdrawal are under control, protracted withdrawal, or the continuation of emotional symptoms and cravings, can continue and may lead to relapse without the right level of support and treatment.